poolejosh/SoftwareDeveloper2000/README.md

 # Web Developer 2000

 My second attempt at a roguelike game, this time with a subject focused on software development and vulnerabilities.
 More content and gameplay can still be added, but it is finished for now in its current state.
-This was made as a project for my Security and Vulnerabiltiy Assessments class.
+This was made as a midterm project for my Security and Vulnerabiltiy Assessments class.

 ## About Me